-Once you have taken part in the Cyber Challenge Day, the Entry Stage is the next step forward, this will be a test of your theoretical knowledge of all things cyber security.
+After joining us in the information session the competition process will start by your interest in the competition.
+Once completed you will take part in the Entry Stage Competition this will be a test of your theoretical knowledge of all things cyber security.

-Passing the Entry Stage gives you access to the National Qualifier - the Skills Challenge Heat.
-This is a one-day event that will task you and your partner's skills in practical activities to do with cyber security and are detailed a little later.
+Passing the Entry Stage Competition gives you access to the Qualifier Stage this is a one-day event that will task you and your partner's skills in practical activities to do with cyber security and are detailed a little later.

-The top ten highest scoring teams from across the UK will be invited to the WorldSkills UK National.
+The top ten competitors across the UK will be invited to the National Final of World Skills UK.
+This is an annual two-day event.

-ENTRY STAGE
+ENTRY-STAGE COMPETITION

-The entry stage will test your theoretical knowledge of being a cyber security professional, you will be tested on subjects such as Digital Forensics, Penetration Testing Methodologies, Malware Analysis, Data Security, Security Legislation, and a basic understanding of common tools and techniques.
+The Entry Stage Competition will test your theoretical knowledge of being a cyber security professional, you will be tested on subjects such as Digital Forensics, Penetration Testing Methodologies, Malware Analysis, Data Security, Security Legislation, and a basic understanding of common tools and techniques.